 There are cash machines and a bank just outside the CERN restaurant.

 CERN has a souvenir shop.
-You can’t buy CERN merchandise online so it’s the only place to buy a Standard Model T-shirt, or a CERN hard hat!
+You can not buy CERN merchandise online so it’s the only place to buy a Standard Model T-shirt, or a CERN hard hat!
 The gift shop accepts cash and cards.

 CERN Hostel (school groups only)